jaggannadhan/JudoGuild/README.md

 # JudoGuild
-Judo Guild - for Judo Kas and everyone
+Judo Guild - for Judo Kas and martial artists